chinnayyachintha/PersistPaymentLedgerAuditTrail/README.md

 ### 6. **Create Audit Trail for Successful Payment**

 - The `persist_payment_audit_trail` function creates an audit trail entry for the payment transaction.
-- The audit logs query details and the response from the payment processor (Payroc).
+- The audit logs query details and the response from the payment processor (Elavon).
 - Both the query details and response are encrypted before being stored in the `DynamoDB_AUDIT_TABLE`.

 #### Outcome